poseidon-network/qlauncher-linux/README.md

 ## Before You Begin
 ### Hardware Requirements (Recommended)
-* One processor core (x86-64bit) dedicated to each node service
+* Two processor core (x86-64bit) dedicated to each node service
+* Minimum of 8GB RAM
-* Minimum of 500 GB with no maximum of available space per node
+* Minimum of 512GB with no maximum of available space per node
-* Minimum of 100 Mbps bandwidth upstream
+* Minimum of 100Mbps bandwidth upstream

 ### System Requirements
 **Linux-based**